ODonoghueLab/Minardo-Model/workflowGE.md

 # Demonstration on Gene Expression dataset

-In this document, we demonstrate how our package can also be applied to a wider variety of time series datasets, such as gene expression datasets.
+In this document, we demonstrate how our package can be utilised to order gene expression clusters.

 ### Dataset

 We utilise the dataset made available by Ma *et al.* [1].
 We downloaded the raw data from GEO (Gene Expression Omnibus) with the identifier GSE40565 and considered only the time-series arrays.
-We then obtained the differentially expressed genes from the seven time points (including basal) by following the section 'Microarray analysis' in the paper.
-This resulted in 2566 profiles, which we make available as a sample dataset.
+We then obtained the differentially expressed genes from the seven time points (including basal) by following the section 'Microarray analysis' in the paper [1].
+This resulted in 2,566 profiles, which we make available as a sample dataset in this package.

 ### Workflow